iCliniq Logo

 Mechanism of Action

-An active form of the drug is Tazarotene acid which binds to three of the retinoic acid receptor (RAR) family: RARa, RARb, and RARg, and has relative selectivity for RARb, and RARg and can modify gene expression.
+An active form of the drug is Tazarotene acid, which binds to three members of the retinoic acid receptor (RAR) family: RARa, RARb, and RARg.
+It has relative selectivity for RARb and RARg and can modify gene expression.
 In addition, it has an affinity for RXR receptors.

 Absorption

-Minimal systemic absorption of Tazarotene occurs because of rapid metabolism in the skin to the active metabolite, Tazarotene acid.
+Tazarotene is metabolized rapidly, so its systemic absorption in the skin to the active metabolite, Tazarotene acid, is minimal.
 This acid is systemically absorbed and again metabolized.

 Protein Binding: The active form of the drug, Tazarotene acid, has high binding to plasma proteins.